kayvanx/ast-vk8s/README.md

 The application consists of three main deployments:

 * **Custom instance of Grafana:**  Provides the user interface and dashboards.
-This image includes pre-built dashboards for all BigIP devices.
+This image includes pre-built dashboards for BigIP devices.
 * **Prometheus:** A time-series database used for storing and querying the collected data.
 * **Custom Instance of OpenTelemetry Collector:**  Enhanced with BIG-IP data receivers to fetch data via iControl REST API.